chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Yes, this includes safe conversions: here we assign to millimeters, and get 3000 of them.

 **(click)**
-Yes, this includes the overflow safety surface: assigning to int32 nanometers will not compile!
+Yes, this includes Au's overflow safety surface: assigning to int32 nanometers will not compile!

 **(click)**
 This interop even works across API boundaries.